Nikon’s Small World in Motion

 The subject matter is unrestricted and any type of light microscopy technique is acceptable, including phase contrast, polarized light, fluorescence, interference contrast, darkfield, confocal, deconvolution, and mixed techniques.
 Entries submitted to Nikon are then judged by an independent panel of experts who are recognized authorities in the area of photomicrography and photography.
 These entries are judged on the basis of originality, informational content, technical proficiency and visual impact.

-Contestants may enter the Competition by uploading video files directly to our Small World servers at MicroscopyU.com.
+Contestants may enter the Competition by uploading video files directly to our Small World servers.
 Before you begin, read the Contest Rules and prepare your movies for uploading according to the instructions.